SAP-samples/teched2023-AD161/exercises/Ex10/README.md

 7. Added you as a member in a Cloud Foundry space.

-After these steps are completed, you will be able to select a space and deploy an application in the SAP BTP, Cloud Foundry environment.
+Since these steps are completed, you will be able to select a space and deploy an application in the SAP BTP, Cloud Foundry environment.

+The deployment is composed of 3 steps that are available from the **Task Explorer**:

+1. Build an application.

+3. Log in to the target space in the Cloud Foundry environment.

+3. Deploy the application.

+To start the deployment, perform the following steps:
+From the activity bar, click icon **Task Explorer**.

+Expand the Deploy section, select Deploy incident_management, and click .
+A build starts and then the Cloud Foundry Sign In and Targets editor opens.
+Enter your username and password and click Sign in.
+In the Cloud Foundry Target section, select your organization and space and click Apply.
+The deployment starts and progress can be tracked in the Terminal.